mighty-gerbils/gerbil/doc/tutorials/ensemble.md

 very much likely that some essential bindings will be missing, causing your server to crash when trying to load code.

-Here is an example static binary running our httpd; the code is at [src/tutorial/ensemble/httpd-exe.ss](https://github.com/vyzo/gerbil/tree/master/src/tutorial/ensemble/httpd-exe.ss):
+Here is an example binary executable running our httpd; the code is at [src/tutorial/ensemble/httpd-exe.ss](https://github.com/vyzo/gerbil/tree/master/src/tutorial/ensemble/httpd-exe.ss):
 ```scheme
 (import :std/actor
         ./server)